FormulaMonks/contest/README.markdown

 Usage
 -----

-Declare your tests as you would in RSpec or Shoulda.
-The keywords here are `setup`, `context` and `test`, :
+Declare your tests as you would in RSpec or Shoulda:

     require 'contest'